 High season for a holiday in Florence is high summer (June to August), when the sun bakes down from the blue Tuscan skies.
-Crowds make this season unpleasant for serious art-lovers, however, and for a relatively quieter view it is best to travel here in spring or autumn (April, May, September, October), or even during the mild winter, although during this season visitors should anticipate rainy days.
+Crowds make this season unpleasant for serious art-lovers.
+For a relatively quieter view, it's best to travel here in spring or autumn (April, May, September, October), or even during the mild winter, although during this season visitors should anticipate rainy days.
 Read more on Florence's Climate and Weather.

 What to see in Florence

 - View an unrivalled panorama of the city from the cupola of the Cathedral of Florence.

 - See the tombs of Michelangelo and Galileo in the beautiful Gothic church of Santa Croce.

 - Marvel at the Renaissance sculpture collection in The Bargello, Italy's first national museum.

 - Admire the art in The Uffizi, one of the world's greatest art galleries.